 While brands are still figuring out how to answer that, it’s becoming harder and harder to stay neutral, and businesses are increasingly being called upon to ‘fight the good fight.’
 So think about where your company stands on the hot-button issues of our day.
 You might decide that it’s better to stay neutral on the issues, but you should be prepared to defend your position if called upon to do so.

 If you think brand activism is right for your company, after deciding on what issue is right for your brand and how you plan to take a stand, you’ll need to promote your efforts.

-An important way to generate awareness of your cause and garner more support for your efforts is to create a dedicated landing page.
-Expand your positive impact by creating a professional landing page with Instapage.
-Our 100% customizable templates allow you to create stunning pages to fit your needs.
+An important way to generate awareness of your cause and garner more support for your efforts is to create a dedicated post-click landing page.
+Expand your positive impact by signing up for an Instapage Enterprise demo today.